nootkan/classic-press-wordpress-formspammertrap-plugin/README.txt

 * **Color customization XSS protection with input sanitization**
 * **XSS and CSRF protection for all admin functions**
-* **Complete security cleanup on plugin removal**
+* **Complete security cleanup on plugin removal** **Session handling (v1.5.4):**
+* Session is started early on front-end `init` to avoid “headers already sent” warnings.
+* Legacy session start is guarded (skips if headers were already sent).
+* No session is started in wp-admin.

 **🆕 Submissions Dashboard:**
 * Professional WordPress-style admin interface